-Sixteen athletes have earned a total of 31 NESCAC all-conference outdoor honors based on their performance at the conference championship meet since 2001.
-Peter Kosgei '11 was voted the most outstanding male performer at the 2008 and 2009 NESCAC Championships.
-James Russell '09 won four straight NESCAC titles in the pole vault from 2006 to 2009.
+Seventeen Continentals have earned a total of 32 NESCAC men's all-conference outdoor honors based on their performance at the conference championship meet since 2001.
+Peter Kosgei '11 was voted the most outstanding male performer at the 2008 and 2009 NESCAC championships.
+James Russell '09 won four straight NESCAC titles in the men's pole vault from 2006 to 2009, and Jimmy Alexis '13 made it five pole vault wins in eight years for Hamilton in 2013.
 Olamide Harrison '05 collected five all-NESCAC awards in sprints and relays.
-Graham Sadler '14 made the 2012 NESCAC All-Conference team for finishing first in the high jump.
-Scott Bickard '11 was NESCAC all-conference for finishing second in the 10,000-meter run in 2011.
+Graham Sadler '14 made the 2012 NESCAC all-conference team for finishing first in the men's high jump.
+Scott Bickard '11 was NESCAC all-conference for finishing second in the men's 10,000-meter run in 2011.

-2009 was about more than just Kosgei, who was selected the Division III and Atlantic Region outdoor track athlete of the year by the U.S. Track and Field and Cross Country Coaches Association for the second year in a row.
+2009 was about more than just Kosgei, who was selected the Division III and Atlantic Region outdoor track athlete of the year by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) for the second year in a row.
 Four athletes earned a spot on the NESCAC all-conference team.
-Greg Fullman '09 was runner-up in the 400-meter hurdles and Joshua Orndorff '11 finished third in the shot put.
-Kosgei took first place in the 800- and 1,500-meter run, and earned the Sebasteanski Award for the most outstanding male performer at the NESCAC championships.
+Greg Fullman '09 was runner-up in the men's 400-meter hurdles and Joshua Orndorff '11 finished third in the men's shot put at the conference meet.
+Kosgei took first place in the men's 800- and 1,500-meter run and earned the Sebasteanski Award for the most outstanding male performer at the NESCAC championships.